CollaboRateMgmt/CollaboRate/README.md

   The estimated size of the project must not exceed its budget.
 That's all we use estimates for.
 They are no longer needed for project duration and costing.

 The process solves the problems seen with a very large number of people working on the same project.
 It will be the most common way of working in the commercial IT industry.
 The most exciting benefits would be for the common IT employees (technical staff).
 They will become the crowd.
 They will enjoy more transparency, freedom and opportunities than ever before.

-# Detailed Benefits for Employees and their Organizations
-- Complete projects in record time using huge crowds of people.
-Never miss a customer deadline again!
-- Fair and accurate income for employees and the organization.
-- No need for subjective appraisals done by humans.
-This ends a huge source of overhead, stress, conflict and injustice.
-- Crowd members need only an internet connection, a web browser and an email account.
-No need for development environment.
-- Since project security, complexity, and development environment are no longer issues:
-  - No need to call employees to an office to keep an eye on them.
-Employees can work from home!
-  - Reduce office cost.
-Or, end it altogether.
-  - Employees can work for many projects and organizations at the same time.
-Organizations will not have security or productivity concerns.

-# Detailed Benefits for Customers of IT Services
-  - Faster time to completion
-  - Reduced financial risk
-  - Fair and accurate project cost
-  - Superior code, documentation and design quality

 # The Process, and how it Works
 The process solves 5 challenges in the crowdsourcing of desk-job industries especially IT: